cornell-zhang/catalyst2018/lab1/README.md

 </p>
 </details>

-#### Part3.C Develop two-bit ripple-carry adder
+#### Part 3.C Develop two-bit ripple-carry adder
 In this last section you will combine full adders in order to develop a two-bit ripple-carry adder.
-Instead of using more logic gates, however, we will abstract away the logic behind the implementation of a full adder, by using a full-adder board, which is basically a printed circuit board that has the same circuit that you just built.
-You will see that it has three input switches corresponding to the three one-bit inputs.
-It also includes a “mode switch” which can be set to either “independent mode” or “chain mode”.
-Set the integrated full-adder board to “independent mode” and test its operation.
-Power the integrated full-adder board using a 9 V battery.
-Verify that it produces the same truth table as the full-adder you implemented in the previous subpart.

-Now find another lab group that is at the same step.
-Chain both of your integrated full-adder boards together to create a hardware unit capable of adding two two-bit numbers.
+Find another group that also has a completed full-adder and find a way to chain both of your integrated full-adder boards together to create a hardware unit capable of adding two two-bit numbers.
 The configuration is shown in Figure 14 below.
 Both full adders should be powered using their own batteries.
-The integrated full-adder board on the right should be set to “independent mode” and the integrated full-adder board on the left should be set to “chain mode”.
 Verify that this simple two-bit ripple-carry adder works.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/TwoBitRippleCarryAdder.png" target="_blank">Link to image of two-bit ripple-carry adder</a>